 Because of all of the things that I have presented in parts 1-3 and in this post, I recently came to the realization that all my own efforts to kindly and patiently persuade Radical Lutherans were not having the needed effect.

-It was a particular event that pushed me to do this:
+It was a particular event that pushed me to mention on Twitter that I wouldn’t be talking to Radical Lutheran friends until they emailed Paulson.

 I started being even more aggressive in my attacks on Radical Lutheranism, and on Good Friday, I posted the following on my Facebook page early in the morning: